-In addition, it is also wise to consult with a professional advisor (experienced CPA, attorney, or financial services representative,) as they can help you fulfill your intentions.
+In addition, it is also wise to consult with a professional adviser (experienced CPA, attorney, or financial services representative) as they can help you fulfill your intentions.
 Creating or updating a will or establishing a special trust are just a few ways in which these experienced professionals can help make your wishes a reality.

 If I decide to leave a legacy, what is the first step?